-The PCC's MCR calculation results in a requirement of €5.34 million.
-The own funds reported for Solvency II comfortably exceed the above MCR requirements.
+The PCC's aggregate MCR calculation results in a requirement of €5.34 million.
+In both cases the own funds reported for Solvency II comfortably exceed the above MCR requirements.

 Below we are reproducing the Quantitative Reporting Templates (QRT) as required under regulation.